BerriAI/litellm/docs/my-website/docs/completion/config.md

 You can also use model configs to automatically select a model based on the prompt size.
 It checks the number of tokens in the prompt and max tokens for each model.
 It selects the model with max tokens > prompt tokens.

+If the prompt is larger than any available model, it'll automatically trim the prompt (from the middle + preserve any system message), and fit it to the largest model available.

 ```python
 from litellm import completion_with_config
 import os